Andrew Stephenson: Early life and career

 Stephenson was born on 17 February 1981 in Manchester, England to Malcolm and Ann Stephenson.
 His father and grandfather worked for British Rail, in the North East of England, before the family moved to the North West in the 1960s.

 He attended Poynton High School, a state comprehensive school.
-Stephenson was the first in his family to go to university and studied for a degree in Management Studies at Royal Holloway, University of London, graduating in 2002.
+Stephenson was the first in his family to go to university.
+He studied for a degree in Management Studies at Royal Holloway, University of London, graduating in 2002.
+He has a Postgraduate Certificate from the University of Derby in Sustainability and Environmental Management, a Master of Science in Engineering Management from the University of Leeds, and he is an Associate of the Chartered Management Institute.

 While at school, Stephenson had wanted to become a chef.
 He took part in the South Trafford College Super Chef competition, was awarded a bronze medal in the Northern Salon culinary competition and participated in the North West Regional Finals of BBC Junior Masterchef.

 After graduating from university, Stephenson worked as an insurance broker and later partner at Stephenson & Threader.

 Stephenson joined the Conservative Party at the age of 16.
-He served two terms on the National Executive of Conservative Future, and was the organisation's national deputy chairman from 2001 to 2002.
-He was also the chairman of the Royal Holloway's Conservative Future society, from 1999 to 2001.
+He served two terms on the National Executive of Conservative Future and was the organisation's national deputy chairman from 2001 to 2002.
+He was also the chairman of the Royal Holloway's Conservative Future society from 1999 to 2001.
 Stephenson climbed the Great Wall of China in September 2008, having raised more than £5,000 for charity.

 Stephenson was a councillor for Macclesfield Borough Council from 2003 to 2007.
 At the age of 25, he became the chair of the Tatton Conservative association, the youngest person to lead a local Conservative association.
 He was selected as the prospective parliamentary candidate (PPC) for Pendle in September 2006.